radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 - An app shouldn't need to process all inputs when it restarts, in order to compute the relevant state projection.

-- An app should be able to incrementally update the state projections it needs given new machine inputs.

 Proposal
 ----------